iwilfried/Flutter-Flashcards-Portrait-eBook-Test/docs/environment.md

 > **Step 4:** `Set the execution Policy`
 The command instructs PowerShell to let you run scripts for this session.
-Once you close the PowerShell window, it will default back to the original execution policy.</p>
+Once you close the PowerShell window, it will default back to the original execution policy.